science-of-dl/science-of-dl.github.io/README.md

 >Behnam is a senior staff research scientist at Google DeepMind.
 Before that, he was a postdoctoral researcher at New York University and a member of Theoretical Machine Learning program at Institute for Advanced Study (IAS) in Princeton.
 Behnam’s interests include the science of deep learning and (out-of-distribution) generalization, where he has studied the role of implicit bias as well as compression-based notions of generalization.

+## Panelists

+**[Zachary Lipton](),** _Assistant Professor at CMU, Chief Scientific Advisor to Abridge_.
+>Zachary’s research spans core ML methods and theory, their applications in healthcare and natural language processing, and critical concerns, both about the mode of inquiry itself, and the impact of the technology it produces on social systems.

 **[Preetum Nakkiran](),** _Research Scientist at Apple_.
 >Preetum’s research builds conceptual tools for understanding learning systems, including deep learning--- using both theory and experiment.
 His past works include Deep Double Descent, the Deep Bootstrap Framework, and Distributional Generalization.

 **[Surbhi Goel](),** _Magerman Term Assistant Professor of Computer and Information Science at University of Pennsylvania_.
 >Surbhi’s research interests lie at the intersection of theoretical computer science and machine learning, with a focus on developing theoretical foundations for modern machine learning paradigms, especially deep learning.

-**[Zachary Lipton](),** _Assistant Professor at CMU, Chief Scientific Advisor to Abridge_.
->Zachary’s research spans core ML methods and theory, their applications in healthcare and natural language processing, and critical concerns, both about the mode of inquiry itself, and the impact of the technology it produces on social systems.